top of page

 The Senior Management Team shall administer and support the Company’s Health and Safety Policy.

-The effectiveness of this document depends on the cooperation of all employees, associates, and learners.
+The effectiveness of this document depends on the co-operation off all employees, associates and learners.

 Safety Induction